phillipdavidstearns/Ethical-Hacking/module-03/module-03-notes.md

 ![](images/ifconfig.png)

-`wlan0` is your WiFi adapter.
-In Linux land the entries here are called devices. `lo` is your local host device.
-It's a virtual network device that lets applications send data to each other using network protocols.
-It's good for testing, but let's focus on `wlan0`.
+* **lo** - Is the local virtual network running on your computer.
+This can help you test network applications locally, and can also communicate between local applications via network protocols.
+* **wlan0** - If you don't have any other compatible WiFi devices, `wlan0` is your WiFi adapter, otherwise, its `wlan1` or last in the list of wlan devices.

 If we want to "sniff" the airwaves for WiFi data packets, we need to put our adapter in monitor mode.
 There are a couple of ways to do this.
 We'll use `airmon-ng` because it's simple, quick, and safe.

 1. Run `airmon-ng start wlan0`
 2. Run `ifconfig` again and check out the results.
-3. You should have a new device, `wlan0mon`, and `wlan0` if nowhere to be found.
+3. You should have a new device, `wlan0mon`, and `wlan0` is nowhere to be found.

 ### On the Airwaves